apache/comdev-site/README.md

 Branches named `preview/<name>` are staged automatically, a branch named `preview/0421b` for example is staged at https://community-0421b.staged.apache.org/ .

 More details about the publication process can be found in the [ASF Documentation about Project sites](https://infra.apache.org/project-site.html).
-If for some reason this process fails, you can use [the self-service page from ASF Infra](https://selfserve.apache.org/) to trigger a resync of the git repo.
+If for some reason this process fails, try making a dummy commit.

 ## Powered by Hugo!